 High Blood Pressure

-- - Percentage of adults who have been told by a health professional they have high blood pressure.
-(2011 BRFSS Methodology)
+- Percentage of adults who self-report being told by a health professional that they have high blood pressure.

 High Blood Pressure, or hypertension, is the percentage of the adult population who were told by a health professional they have high blood pressure.
-The data is from CDC’s 2013 Behavioral Risk Factor Surveillance System (BRFSS).
-Because of the 2011 change in BRFSS methodology, stroke data from the 2012 Edition onward cannot be directly compared to estimates from previous years (see Methodology).
+High blood pressure is measured biennially through the CDC's Behavioral Risk Factor Surveillance System (BRFSS).
+The data is from CDC’s 2014 BRFSS.
+Because of the 2011 change in BRFSS methodology, blood pressure data from the 2012 Edition onward cannot be directly compared to estimates from previous years (see Methodology).

 The prevalence of high blood pressure ranges from a low of 24.2% of adults in Utah to a high of 41.0% in West Virginia.
 The national median is 31.4% of adults.